VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Devices tested

-On final testing session the below devices where used here are the outcomes.
+On the final testing session the below devices where used to check if responsive, here are the outcomes.

 Mobile:
-- Android - Samsung Galaxy A40 - Outcome: Site works perfectly.
-No bugs found.
-All is responsive.
+- Android - Samsung Galaxy A40 - Outcome: All is responsive.
-- Android - Samsung Galaxy A20 - Outcome: Site works perfectly.
-No bugs found.
-All is responsive.
+- Android - Samsung Galaxy A20 - Outcome: All is responsive.
-- Android - Samsung Galaxy S10 - Outcome: Site works perfectly.
-No bugs found.
-All is responsive.
+- Android - Samsung Galaxy S10 - Outcome: All is responsive.

 Laptop:
-- Toshiba Satellite C850 - Outcome: Site works perfectly.
-No bugs found.
-All is responsive.
+- Toshiba Satellite C850 - Outcome: All is responsive.

+All devices failed to have the Edit and Delete function correctly but this was due to the development of the routing not working.

 <hr>